This post may contain affiliate links. Please read my disclosure policy for details.

 What are overnight oats?

-Overnight oats as opposed to porridge or cooked oats are oats that you just soak into liquid and leave in the refrigerator overnight before eating.
-They’re quicker to make since there’s no cooking time involved.
+Overnight oats, unlike porridge or cooked oats, are simply oats soaked in liquid and left in the refrigerator overnight before eating.
+They’re super convenient since there’s no cooking involved.

-Long ago, I used to cook my oats in the microwave in the morning.
-While I still do love warm oatmeal, overnight oats are just much more convenient since I can prep everything in advance and not even spend 1 single second making breakfast.
-Perfect for weekdays when you’re in a hurry getting ready for work.
+Back in the day, I used to microwave my oats in the morning.
+And while I still love a warm bowl of oatmeal, overnight oats are just so much more practical.
+You can prep everything the night before and not spend even a single second making breakfast in the morning.
+They’re perfect for busy weekdays when you’re rushing to get ready for work.

 What is Biscoff?

 Yes!
-Biscoff is Belgian : ) They’re Belgian cookies created in 1932 by the company Lotus.
-They’re crisp, made with spices and have a sort of caramel flavor.
-In Belgium, they’re called “speculoos” but were rebranded as “Biscoff” for the foreign market.
-I’ve actually only heard of the “Biscoff” term when I first saw them abroad.
+Biscoff is Belgian!
+These are crispy cookies created in 1932 by the company Lotus.
+They’re spiced and have a unique caramel flavor.
+In Belgium, they’re known as speculoos, but for the international market, they were rebranded as Biscoff.

-In Belgium, you often serve them with coffee or tea.
-If you haven’t yet, try dipping them in your coffee, it’s just FANTASTIC!
+In Belgium, these cookies are often served with coffee or tea.
+If you haven’t tried dipping them in your coffee yet, you’re missing out, it’s absolutely amazing! ☕

-They also became popular for making cheesecake bases all around the world.
-Check out my Pineapple Coconut Cheesecakes and my Mini Heart-Shaped Strawberry Cheesecakes.
-I use a Biscoff cookie base in both of them.
+Biscoff cookies have also become a favorite for making cheesecake bases worldwide.
+If you’re into cheesecake, check out my Pineapple Coconut Cheesecakes or my Mini Heart-Shaped Strawberry Cheesecakes – both use a Biscoff cookie crust.

 Benefits of overnight oats